Y. Srilakshmi: Cases which are under court trial

-CBI Charge sheet in OMC case
+CBI chargesheet in OMC case

 The CBI alleged that Srilakshmi and Rajagopal demanded huge bribes from mine owners for prospecting licences.
-The CBI said in the charge sheet that Srilakshmi showed preferential treatment to Obulapuram Mining Company even with respect to the state owned Mineral Development Corporation (APMDC) for mining leases.
+The CBI said in the chargesheet that Srilakshmi showed preferential treatment to Obulapuram Mining Company even with respect to the state owned Mineral Development Corporation (APMDC) for mining leases.
 On Srilakshmi, the charge sheet said that the senior IAS officer, as secretary of industries and commerce, also deliberately favoured the OMC in allotting mining area.
 The department had received more than 30 applications for lease of the six mining areas in the state and Srilakshmi deliberately allocated three areas to OMC.
-Among those rejected by her were Ch Shasi Kumar (11 May 2005) and Gimpex Limited (26 April 2007).
+Among those rejected by her were Ch.
+Shasi Kumar (11 May 2005) and Gimpex Limited (26 April 2007).
 Favouring OMC, Srilakshmi wrote a letter to the ministry of mines that OMC was a bonafide firm.

 Conflict between AP state government ministers and IAS officers

-The conflict between the ministers of the state of Andhra Pradesh, who are elected politicians and the officers from the IAS cadre came to public view in Feb 2012.
-The extent of corruption in the YSR government was even highlighted in the US state department cables exposed by Wikileaks.
+The conflict between the ministers of the state of Andhra Pradesh, who are elected politicians and the officers from the IAS cadre came to public view in February 2012.
+The extent of corruption in the YSR government was even highlighted in US state department cables exposed by Wikileaks.
 In the inter-related investigations into the OMC mining scandal, the EMAAR-MGF Boulder Hills scam and the inquiry into the inordinate wealth of Y. S. Jagan Mohan Reddy allegedly accumulated as a quid-pro-quo for favours received from the Y.S.
 Rajasekhara Reddy government, the CBI has focused on various IAS officers.
 IAS officers from Andhra Pradesh including Srilakshmi, Rajagopal, B. P. Acharya, L. V. Subrahmanyam, K. V. Rao, K. Ratna Prabha, etc., have been arrested, charge-sheeted or have been questioned by the CBI in the investigation.

 The AP IAS Officers Association alleged that they were made scapegoats for the decisions forced by the supervising ministers.
 They suggested that the decisions that incriminated the IAS officers took, could not have been implemented without the approval of concerned members of the Council of Ministers.
 The officers have challenged the CBI procedures in these arrests.
-While Opposition political parties have suggested that the IAS officers name the ministers responsible for corruption in Andhra Pradesh, the Congress party functionaries have denied that the officers are being made scapegoats.
+While opposition political parties have suggested that the IAS officers name the ministers responsible for corruption in Andhra Pradesh, the Congress party functionaries have denied that the officers are being made scapegoats.
 Several other voices including the former vigilance commissioner, Ramachandra Samal, have reiterated that the system is deep in corruption.